Community Banking Forum - Wisconsin Dells, WI

 Elliot Eisenberg, Ph.D. is a nationally acclaimed economist and public speaker specializing in making economics fun, relevant and educational.
-Dr. Eisenberg earned a B.A. in economics with first class honors from McGill University in Montreal, as well as a Master and Ph.D. in public administration from Syracuse University.
-Eisenberg is the Chief Economist for GraphsandLaughs, LLC, an economic consultancy that serves a variety of clients across the United States.
-He writes a syndicated column and authors a daily 70 word commentary on the economy that is available at www.econ70.com.
+He earned a B.A. in economics with first-class honors from McGill University in Montreal, as well as a Master and Ph.D. in public administration from Syracuse University.
+Dr. Eisenberg is the Chief Economist for GraphsandLaughs, LLC, an economic consultancy that serves a variety of clients across the United States.
+He writes a syndicated column and authors a daily 70-word commentary on the economy that is available at www.econ70.com.

-Dr. Eisenberg has spoken to hundreds of business groups and associations, often as keynote speaker on topics including: economic forecasts, economic impact of industries such as homebuilding and tourism, consequences of government regulation, strategic business development and other current economic issues.
-Dr. Eisenberg has been invited to testify before lawmakers and is often asked to comment on proposed legislation.
-His research and opinions have been featured in Bloomberg Businessweek, Bureau of National Affairs, Forbes, Fortune, and many other publications.
-He is a regularly featured guest on cable news programs, talk and public radio.
+Dr. Eisenberg has spoken to hundreds of business groups and associations, often as keynote speaker, on topics including economic forecasts, economic impact of industries such as home building and tourism, consequences of government regulation, strategic business development and other current economic issues.
+He has been invited to testify before lawmakers and is often asked to comment on proposed legislation.
+His research and opinions have been featured in Bloomberg Businessweek, Bureau of National Affairs, Forbes, Fortune and many other publications.
+He is a regularly featured guest on cable news programs and talk and public radio.

 Marcie Bomberg, Senior Manager, Wipfli

 Marcie Bomberg brings over 20 years of experience in executive leadership roles in both banking and private enterprise to her engagements.
-Marcie has developed a high level of expertise leading a myriad of complex enterprise-wide endeavors such as mergers and acquisitions, strategic analysis and implementation, capital planning, as well as innovative product and service development.
-Marcie is highly sought after for her wide range of experience with advising traditional regulated financial institutions, bank holding companies, community development organizations, and FinTech companies.
-Marcie believes that client satisfaction is best achieved through a holistic approach to client needs, ensuring successful goal fulfillment now and into her client’s future planning.
+She has developed a high level of proficiency in leading a myriad of complex enterprise-wide endeavors such as mergers and acquisitions, strategic analysis and implementation, capital planning and innovative product and service development.
+Marcie is highly sought after for her wide range of experience with advising traditional regulated financial institutions, bank holding companies, community development organizations and FinTech companies.
+She believes that client satisfaction is best achieved through a holistic approach to client needs, ensuring successful goal fulfillment now and into her clients’ future planning.